guillermoamaral/Webside/docs/README.md

 The component implementing this tool is [MethodBrowser](../client/src/components/tools/MethodBrowser.js) and as the `ClassBrowser` component it relies in [Code](api/code) and [Changes](api/changes) endpoints to browse and make changes on the code, and in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints to evaluate expressions.

 ![Method Browser](../docs/images/MethodBrowser.png)

 ### Workspace
 Again a typical pane where the programmer can evaluate expressions (with its own variable scope to keep workspace temporaries) and print or inspect its results.
-Inspections triggered with the play button are embedded in the same workspace, while those inspections triggered with "Inspect" menu option (or its shortcut) are opened in a different tab.
+Inspections triggered with the play button are embedded in the same workspace tab, while those inspections triggered with "Inspect" menu option (or its shortcut) are opened in a different tab.

 The component implementing this tool is [Workspace](client/src/components/tools/ClassBrowser.js) and it essentially relies in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints.